matryer/pangaea/README.md

 pangaea
 ```

+  * See some [examples](https://github.com/stretchr/pangaea/tree/master/examples) of how you can use Pangaea.

 #### Parameters

 Pangaea supports parameters that are made available to your scripts via the `$params` global object.
 You can specify parameters using the `-params` flag and a URL encoded query string: